009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - - - -

+Moreover speech recognition assistants are a very important topic in general.
+We did some research how far the speech recognition technology is in general and considered this cases as very interesting.
+That's why we also want to share it with you:

 **Voice-Tech (Healthcare):**
 AI-powered chatbots and virtual assistants played a vital role in the fight against COVID-19.
 So chatbots can help screen and triage patients.
 Voice and conversational AI have made health services more accessible to everyone who was unable to leave their home during COVID-19 restrictions.
 Now that patients have a taste for what is possible with voice and healthcare, behaviors are not likely to go back to re-pandemic norms.

 **Voice Cloning:**
-Machine learning tech and GPU power development help to create a custom voice  and make the speech more emotional, which makes this computer-generated voice indistinguishable from the real one.
+Machine learning tech and GPU power development help to create a custom voice and make speech more emotional, which makes this computer-generated voice indistinguishable from the real one.
 You just use a recorded speech and then a voice conversion technology transforms your voice into another.